-Key benefits of this integrated method include being able to make repair and decisions more quickly, as well as being able to use historic and real-time asset management data to improve operations continually.
+Key benefits of this integrated method include being able to make repair or replace decisions more quickly, as well as being able to use historic and real-time asset management data to improve operations continually.

 Of course, moving to this integrated model assumes that a business is using modern asset tagging technologies in the first place.
 Selecting and implementing digital asset tagging is therefore the first and most important step of an overall effective asset management system.

-- Little to No Visibility: Without visibility, there is no sure way of determining the inventory of assets in a given location(s).
+Without visibility, there is no sure way of determining the inventory of assets in a given location(s).
 With no previous record of assets and information, there is also no way to track important data such as an asset’s serial or model number for future support and service uses.
-This becomes even more problematic when smaller assets (e.g. small appliances and tools) are moved among locations as they are routinely for various reasons, such as scaling up for big projects or to cover for equipment failures.
+This becomes even more problematic when smaller assets – like small appliances and tools – are moved among locations as they are routinely for various reasons.
 In short, there’s no way to be making smart asset-related decisions without knowing what you already have in place and where everything is.

-- Warranty Leakage: If a business is not accurately tracking its assets at all, then it is highly likely that it is not tracking these assets’ warranty status or availability.
+If a business is not accurately tracking its assets at all, then it is highly likely that it is not tracking these assets’ warranty status or availability.
 This could cost the business real money in the form paying for unnecessary repairs.
-ServiceChannel research reveals that companies are losing up to 35% of potential warranty saving from paying for repair on under warranty equipment.
+ServiceChannel research reveals that companies are losing up to 35% of potential warranty savings from paying for repair on under warranty equipment.